amenzwa/clrs/README.md

       - [`ssp.ipynb`](./ssp.ipynb)—Bellman-Ford and Dijkstra's SSP algorithms from Chapter 22
         - [`ssptest.ipynb`](ssptest.ipynb)—tests of SSP algorithms with visualisations

-The `graph.ipynb` notebook is where to start reading about graph algorithms.
+The `graph.ipynb` Jupyter notebook is where to start reading about graph algorithms.

 ## *Python*